 but excludes any derived data that we create for our own purposes or which is proprietary or confidential to us or our third-party contractors.

-- comply with all relevant laws that affect your data, including data protection, retention, and destruction laws
+- comply with all relevant laws that affect your data, including the Protection of Personal Information Act 4 of 2013 (POPIA), data protection, retention, and destruction laws.

-- have due regard to leading industry information security management codes of practice, where appropriate
+- protect against accidental loss, destruction, damage, alteration or disclosure of personal information have due regard to leading industry information security management codes of practice, where appropriate

 - have an individual to oversee compliance with relevant data protection laws;